The Hon. Gary Nairn AO B.Surv GAICD – CHAIRMAN

 Gary Nairn has a professional business background in surveying and mapping in Australia, the UK and Geneva.
 In 1996 Gary was elected to the Australian Parliament as the member for the Eden-Monaro and went on to be re-elected in 1998, 2001 and 2004.
 Over his time in parliament he also served as the Parliamentary Secretary to the Prime Minister and as Special Minister of State.

-In 2015, Gary was appointed Officer in the Order of Australia (AO) for his services to the Australian Parliament, his work with NSW and NT communities, the special sciences and disability support services.
+In 2015, Gary was appointed Officer in the Order of Australia (AO) for his services to the Australian Parliament, his work with NSW and NT communities, the spatial sciences and disability support.

 Some of his recent and current appointments have included:

-- Strategic advisor for Monaro Early Intervention Services (MEIS) – a not for profit organisation helping young children with disabilities.
+Strategic advisor for Monaro Early Intervention Services (MEIS) – a not for profit organisation helping young children with disabilities services.